OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/active-directory/develop/GuidedSetups/active-directory-serversidewebapp-aspnetwebappowin-setup.md

             app.UseOpenIdConnectAuthentication(
             new OpenIdConnectAuthenticationOptions
             {
-                // Sets the ClientId, authority, RedirectUri as obtained from web.config ClientId = clientId,
+                // Sets hello ClientId, authority, RedirectUri as obtained from web.config ClientId = clientId,
                 Authority = authority,
                 RedirectUri = redirectUri,
-                // PostLogoutRedirectUri is the page that users will be redirected to after sign-out.
-In this case, it is using the home page
+                // PostLogoutRedirectUri is hello page that users will be redirected tooafter sign-out.
+In this case, it is using hello home page
                 PostLogoutRedirectUri = redirectUri,
                 Scope = OpenIdConnectScopes.OpenIdProfile,
-                // ResponseType is set to request the id_token - which contains basic information about the signed-in user ResponseType = OpenIdConnectResponseTypes.IdToken,
+                // ResponseType is set toorequest hello id_token - which contains basic information about hello signed-in user
+                ResponseType = OpenIdConnectResponseTypes.IdToken,
-                // ValidateIssuer set to false to allow personal and work accounts from any organization to sign in to your application
+                // ValidateIssuer set toofalse tooallow personal and work accounts from any organization toosign in tooyour application
-                // To only allow users from a single organizations, set ValidateIssuer to true and 'tenant' setting in web.config to the tenant name
+                // tooonly allow users from a single organizations, set ValidateIssuer tootrue and 'tenant' setting in web.config toohello tenant name
-                // To allow users from only a list of specific organizations, set ValidateIssuer to true and use ValidIssuers parameter
+                // tooallow users from only a list of specific organizations, set ValidateIssuer tootrue and use ValidIssuers parameter
                 TokenValidationParameters = new System.IdentityModel.Tokens.TokenValidationParameters() { ValidateIssuer = false },
-                // OpenIdConnectAuthenticationNotifications configures OWIN to send notification of failed authentications to OnAuthenticationFailed method
+                // OpenIdConnectAuthenticationNotifications configures OWIN toosend notification of failed authentications tooOnAuthenticationFailed method
                 Notifications = new OpenIdConnectAuthenticationNotifications
                 {
                     AuthenticationFailed = OnAuthenticationFailed